Vietnam.vn - Nền tảng quảng bá Việt Nam

 Once you know what is causing your blood sugar to rise, you can take steps to relieve the symptoms.
 Doctors recommend the following:

-For dawn phenomenon: Change the time or type of diabetes medication; Eat a lighter breakfast; Increase the morning dose of medication.
+For dawn phenomenon: Change the time or type of diabetes medication; Eat a lighter breakfast; Increase the dose of morning medication.

 For the Somogyi effect: Reduce your diabetes medication dose at night, according to Express.